-Wycliffe’s mission is to join God in this work, partnering with language communities to move Bible translation projects forward — from equipping translators to printing completed Scriptures.
+Wycliffe Bible Translators’ mission is to join God in this work, partnering with language communities to move Bible translation projects forward — from equipping translators to printing completed Scriptures.

 As people in communities around the world encounter newly translated Scripture, they respond to the life-giving gospel.

 Local translators around the world seek training so they can bring God’s Word to life for their own communities.
 Wycliffe equips these leaders by providing them with training opportunities.
 Through internships, online training and workshops, fully resourced translators are empowered to change lives by effectively putting the Word of God into the community’s heart language.

+After the work of translation has been completed, printing is the final step for a community longing to have Bibles in their hands and in their homes.
 Your gift will put New Testaments in the hands of three people groups, so that more people can read the Good News in the language of their hearts.